Pupwiz/my-debian/simple-cdd-conf/MOTIVATION.md

 can choose whether to apply changes from backups or discard them at all.

 So, why not just use rolling release and constantly keep it up to date and back it up regularly?
-Donno.
+Dunno.
 I just think, it's required more work from my part.
 Also, I think it's harder to restore system in case it breaks on update.
 I rather want to reuse community efforts to keep system stable and secure.
 In this trade-off between fresh and stable I rather prefer to keep base system a